Anarchism in Romania: Individualist anarchism in Interbellum Romania

 In 1923, the Romanian pacifist Eugen Relgis founded the Mișcarea Umanitaristă (Humanitarian Movement), a non-doctrinal anti-militarist organization which brought together several anarchists, including Panait Muşoiu.
 In 1928, the movement established a newspaper Umanitaristul (Humanitarianism), which had obvious libertarian influences, publishing the works of Han Ryner and Ferdinand Domela Nieuwenhuis.
 It received a donation from the French individualist Émile Armand, and Relgis translated one of Armand's works.
 During the late 1920s, the movement established 24 branches throughout Romania.
-In 1932, Relgis shelved Umanitaristul and began contributing to Ion Ionescu-Căpăţână's newspaper Vegetarismul (Vegetarianism), which advocated for vegetarianism, citing social, economic, medical and even religious motivations.
+In 1932, Relgis shelved Umanitaristul and began contributing to Ion Ionescu-Căpățână's magazine Vegetarismul (Vegetarianism), which advocated for vegetarianism, citing social, economic, medical and even religious motivations.
 Over time, it began to draw heavily from individualist anarchism, inspired by the works of Max Stirner and Émile Armand.

 Throughout the 1930s, numerous individualist tendencies began to develop in Romania, including primitivism, naturism and nomadism, which developed critiques of industrialization, civilization and urbanization.
 During this period, Romanian individualist anarchists abandoned their goal of a social revolution and began to neglect socialism, in favor of living a lifestyle characterized by the liberty and autonomy of the individual.
-In one article, Ionescu-Căpăţână claimed that social reform often begins with individual lifestyle changes, through the practice of prefigurative politics, and that individual freedom was "the most precious thing in the world."
+In one article, Ionescu-Căpățână claimed that social reform often begins with individual lifestyle changes, through the practice of prefigurative politics, and that individual freedom was "the most precious thing in the world."
 The individualism espoused by the Romanian anarchists even extended to their fashion, which enabled self-expression, sometimes in the form of nudism.